You found our guide to hosting successful workplace competitions.

 Healthy competition can bolster creativity and inspire top performances.
 Contests also fuel the formation of workplace friendships, as employees find common ground by banding together to win.
 Competitions can also boost employee morale and increase satisfaction.
 Plus, everyone likes to win now and then, and sharing the victory with a team is extra sweet.

-FAQ: FAQ: Workplace competitions
+FAQ: Workplace competitions

 Here are more common questions and answers about workplace competitions.